 Now that you know more about the benefits of mixing essential oils with shea butter, let’s look at some great essential oils you can use and how it will benefit you.
 When mixing essential oils in shea butter you should add drops of oil for every one tablespoon of shea butter.

-- Tea Tree Oil – By adding some tree oil to shea butter you’ll be able to make a great acne cream.
+- Tea Tree Oil – This is one of the best essential oils to mix with shea butter.
+By adding some tree oil to shea butter you’ll be able to make a great acne cream.

 - Rosemary Essential Oil – This earthy scented oil is excellent for making hair masks, and hair conditioner and shampoo.